Marijuana edibles are a tasty alternative to smoking or vaporizing cannabis.

-Keep in mind, however, that the “high” or effects from edibles can also be difficult to predict.
-So before munching down on something tasty, do yourself a favour and get to know the facts.
+Keep in mind, however, that the “high” or effects from edibles can be difficult to predict.
+So before munching down on something tasty, do yourself a favor and get to know the facts.

 A marijuana edible is a cannabis-infused product containing cannabinoids (THC and CBD) that you can eat or drink.

 Cannabis can be infused with basically any food, ranging from cookies and brownies to chocolates, hard candies, and hot or cold drinks.

 Many cannabis chefs have even created recipes for infusing cannabis with sophisticated cuisines.

 Marijuana edibles are typically made through two processes that involve infusing cannabis with cooking oil or butter.

 Edibles can also be made using cannabis extracts such as tinctures.
 Adding a drop or two of a tincture to your food can create an instant THC cookie or brownie.
 Using a tincture also makes it easier to control the amount of THC in your edible.

 Where To Buy Edibles

 Local conventions, green markets or local pot-friendly celebrations also offer edibles where permitted.